 Mirta Galesic

-Mirta has been co-leader of the group Collective Adaptation at the Complexity Science Hub, together with Henrik Olsson, since 2023.
+Mirta has been co-leader of the research group Collective Minds at the Complexity Science Hub, together with Henrik Olsson, since 2023.

 After obtaining a PhD in Psychology from the University of Zagreb, and an MSc from the Joint Program in Survey Methodology, Universities of Maryland and Michigan, she was a postdoc and then a research scientist at the Max Planck Institute for Human Development in Berlin.
 She has been at the Santa Fe Institute since 2015 and at the Complexity Science Hub since 2023.